IntelliSOFT-Consulting/PSS-Insight-v2-Deployment-international/README.md

          cd PSS-Insight-v2-Deployment-international/international

+3. Countercheck the environment variables have been set correctly.
+They can be found here on the [.env](./.env) file.
+  (Refer to the advanced installation steps on the next section for details about the environment variables)

-3. Make the installation script executable
+4. Make the installation script executable

          sudo chmod 755 ./international_script.sh

-4. Run the installation script
+5. Run the installation script

          ./international_script.sh